bakera1/CreditDefaultSwapPricer/README.md

 + pvbp7y - present value of a basis point based on a 1bps shift of 7Y IMM tenor date.
 + pvbp10y - present value of a basis point based on a 1bps shift of 10Y IMM tenor date.
 + duration_in_milliseconds - total wall time in terms of execution of the routine
++ roll1d - 1 day roll down delta PV in base currency of position.
++ roll1w - 1 week roll down delta PV in base currency of position.
++ roll1m - 1 month roll down delta PV in base currency of position.
++ roll2m - 2 months roll down delta PV in base currency of position.
++ roll3m - 3 months roll down delta PV in base currency of position.
++ roll4m - 4 months roll down delta PV in base currency of position.
++ roll6m - 6 months roll down delta PV in base currency of position.
++ roll1y - 1 year roll down delta PV in base currency of position.
++ roll2y - 2 year roll down delta PV in base currency of position.
++ roll3y - 3 year roll down delta PV in base currency of position.
++ roll5y - 5 year roll down delta PV in base currency of position.
++ bucket_cs01_6m - delta PV of CDS when we move 6m spread tenor by 1bps.
++ bucket_cs01_1y - delta PV of CDS when we move 1y spread tenor by 1bps.
++ bucket_cs01_2y - delta PV of CDS when we move 2y spread tenor by 1bps.
++ bucket_cs01_3y - delta PV of CDS when we move 3y spread tenor by 1bps.
++ bucket_cs01_4y - delta PV of CDS when we move 4y spread tenor by 1bps.
++ bucket_cs01_5y - delta PV of CDS when we move 5y spread tenor by 1bps.
++ bucket_cs01_7y - delta PV of CDS when we move 7y spread tenor by 1bps.
++ bucket_cs01_10y - delta PV of CDS when we move 10y spread tenor by 1bps.

 ### IMM CDS Dates